Bicycle helmet laws: Effects of general helmet use on head injury

-Case-control studies

 Cases of head injury report a lower rate of helmet-wearing than controls who have injured other parts of the body.
 This has been taken as strong evidence that cycle helmets are beneficial in a crash.
-The most widely quoted case-control study, by Thompson, Rivara, and Thompson, reported an 85% reduction in the risk of head injury by using a helmet.
-There are many criticisms of this study.
+The most widely quoted case-control study, by Thompson, Rivara, and Thompson, reported an 85% reduction in the risk of head injury by using a helmet, though there are many criticisms of this study.

-Opposition

-Cycling organizations generally oppose laws mandating the wearing of helmets.
-Civil Liberties Australia published three articles indicating concerns at the consequences of having a mandatory requirement.
-In Ontario Canada, opposition has been present for many years.

-Consequences
+Reactions

+The mandatory wearing of helmets is frequently supported by medical organizations and by bodies responsible for road safety, while cycling organizations generally oppose laws mandating the wearing of helmets.

+Effects

-Effects on head injuries or deaths among cyclists
+Effects on head injuries among cyclists

-A 2018 meta-analysis found that "effect of mandatory bicycle helmet legislation for all cyclists on head injuries is a statistically significant reduction by 20%...
-Larger effects were found for serious head injury... larger effects were found when legislation applies to all cyclists than when it applies to children only."
-A 2017 systemic review and meta-analysis concluded, "Bicycle helmet use was associated with reduced odds of head injury, serious head injury, facial injury and fatal head injury.
-The reduction was greater for serious or fatal head injury."
-A 2011 Cochrane review, concluded that "helmet legislation appears to be effective in increasing helmet use and reducing head injuries."
-A 2008 Cochrane review concluded that "Bicycle helmet legislation appears to be effective in increasing helmet use and decreasing head injury rates in the populations for which it is implemented," but the study noted that very few high-quality studies existed at the time.
+A 2018 meta-analysis of 21 studies on the effects of bicycle helmet legislation found that mandatory bicycle helmet legislation reduced total head injuries by 20%, and serious head injuries by 55%.
+A 2017 systemic review and meta-analysis concluded that helmet use was association with reductions in head injuries at all levels of severity.
+Cochrane reviews in 2011 and 2008 concluded that "helmet legislation appears to be effective in increasing helmet use" and decreasing head injury rates, though the latter noted that very few high-quality studies existed at the time.

 A 2019 study found that bicycle helmet laws in Australia led to a substantial decline in bicycle-related fatalities.

 A 2006 BMJ study found that enforced helmet laws did not lead to a reduction in head injuries.
 This study was the subject of vigorous debate.